-Customized packages for weddings, elopements and vow renewals in Ireland, arranged by our local destination wedding planner and tailored for your needs.
+Customized packages for Ireland weddings, elopements and vow renewals, arranged by our local destination wedding planner and tailored for your needs.

 Designed for couples who dream of a small wedding in Ireland with an intimate guest list of up to 60 people, in exclusively-hired venues which can include accommodation, ceremony and reception areas, plus catering to complete your destination wedding.

-Achieve utmost intimacy by having a private ceremony or a microwedding with a few of your closest friends and family members.
+Achieve utmost intimacy by having a private ceremony with a few of your closest friends and family members.
 Let us help you craft the perfect wedding package for your elopement in Ireland so all that you’ll be left to do is show up!

 Pick from one of the breathtaking wedding venues in Ireland where you can renew your vows, while making your couple travel goals come true at the same time!
 Our Irish wedding packages include a vow renewal option for adventurous couples like you!